dscho/pagefind-xkcd-demo/content/comics/2023-10-6-dubious-islands.md

 [A map of mainland North America, down to the Panama isthmus.
 It is internally separated by various waterways, given labels or otherwise.]

-[Separating land approximating Nunavut (with some Northern Territories) from neighbouring Canada:] Mackenzie Athabasca Churchill
+[Separating land approximating Nunavut (with some Northwest Territories) from neighbouring Canada:] Mackenzie Athabasca Churchill

 [Comprising the much of the remainder of Canada, much of the northern United States (including Alaska), additionally separated by:] Columbia Snake Madison Missouri Chicago [Unlabelled, some of the Great Lakes and the channel past Quebec]